lleo/node-frap/README.md

   `function (err) { }`

-  A simple pass thru of any `'error'` event from the input data stream.
+  A simple pass thru of any `error` event from the input data stream.

 * Event: `end`